Year 10 students choose THREE options that are studied for five periods a fortnight for the whole year.

 Students and parents are encouraged to consider planning and goal-setting beyond Year 10.
 Consider the information for all subjects and future goals when planning the Year 10 option choices.
 Use the website to read the senior course information and the information on any prerequisites for Year 11 options.
 This information can be found through the curriculum tab, including the Year 11-13 overview.

 Note that at Year 11, only TWO options will be chosen.
 English, Mathematics, Science and Religious Education are compulsory.

-Some Year 11 options are derived from the compulsory subjects at Year 10, eg; Social Studies leads to Geography and History as options in Year 11, and are being offered for the first time at that level.
+Some Year 11 options are derived from the compulsory subjects at Year 10 - e.g. Social Studies leads to Geography and History as options in Year 11 and these subjects are offered for the first time at that level.

 The ABC Subject Selection Checklist

 When you have made your choices, follow this simple checklist: